duneanalytics/docs/docs/api/api-reference/get-results/execution-results.md

 ```

 !!!info
-    There is a default 250,000 datapoints limit to make sure you don't accidently spend all your credits in one call.
-To ignore teh max limit, you can add `ignore_max_datapoints_per_request=true`
+    There is a default 250,000 datapoints limit to make sure you don't accidentally spend all your credits in one call.
+To ignore the max limit, you can add `ignore_max_datapoints_per_request=true`

     ```
     curl -X GET "https://api.dune.com/api/v1/execution/{{execution_id}}/results/?ignore_max_datapoints_per_request=true" -H x-dune-api-key:{{api_key}}